milesj/interweave/README.md

 #### Creating A Matcher

-To create a custom matcher, extend the base `Matcher` class, and define the following methods.
+To create a custom matcher, implement a class that extends the base `Matcher` class, or use a plain object.
+Both approaches will require the following methods to be defined (excluding callbacks).

 * `match(string)` - Match the passed string using a regex pattern.
   This method must return `null` if no match is found, else it must